-- Before issuing the accounts audit report, assisting the Audit and Compliance Committee in preparing the report, expressing an opinion on the independence of the accounts auditors, which will include a review of the declaration of independence issued by the auditors. - Coordinating with the various business areas of Enagás and its subsidiaries, as well as with the relevant affiliates (through the Audit Committees), the process of contracting non-audit services required of the accounts auditor at Enagás, in order to analyse whether such engagements could undermine the independence of the accounts auditor. - Analysing any question that could jeopardise the independence of the accounts auditor and its company, calling upon it to provide Enagás with information on any such issues that could undermine its independence, as well as the possible safeguards to be adopted. - Examining, for subsequent approval by the Audit and Compliance Committee, the services requested from the auditor other than those prohibited.
+▶ Before issuing the accounts audit report, assisting the Audit and Compliance Committee in preparing the report, expressing an opinion on the independence of the accounts auditors, which will include a review of the declaration of independence issued by the auditors.

+- Coordinating with the various business areas of Enagás and its subsidiaries, as well as with the relevant affiliates (through the Audit Committees), the process of contracting non-audit services required of the accounts auditor at Enagás, in order to analyse whether such engagements could undermine the independence of the accounts auditor. - ▶ Analysing any question that could jeopardise the independence of the accounts auditor and its company, calling upon it to provide Enagás with information on any such issues that could undermine its independence, as well as the possible safeguards to be adopted. - Examining, for subsequent approval by the Audit and Compliance Committee, the services requested from the auditor other than those prohibited.

-(Continues in section H) OTHER INFORMATION OF INTEREST.- EXPLANATORY NOTE ON SECTION C.1.30).
+(Continues in section H) OTHER INFORMATION OF INTEREST.-Explanatory note on section C.1.30).

+C.1.31 Indicate whether the company has changed its external audit firm during the year.
+If so, identify the incoming audit firm and the outgoing auditor:

+Explain any disagreements with the outgoing auditor and the reasons for the same:

+[]Yes [√1No

-e whether the company has changed its external audit firm during the year.
-If so, identify the ng audit firm and the outgoing auditor: [ ] Yes No Explai n any disagreements with the outgoing auditor and the reasons for the same: [ √] Yes No amoun e whether the audit firm performs non-audit work for the company and/or its group.
-If so, state the tof fees paid for such work and the percentage that the above amount represents of the fees added to the company and/or its group. [ \frac{1}{2} Yes No
+C.1.32 Indicate whether the audit firm performs non-audit work for the company and/or its group.
+If so, state the amount of fees paid for such work and the percentage that the above amount represents of the fees invoiced for audit work to the company and/or its group.

-Company Group companies Total Amount of non-audit work (thousands of euros) 345 0 345 Amount of non-audit work / Amount of audit work (%) 33.00 0.00 26.00
+Company Group companies Total mount of non-audit work (thousands of euros) 345 0 345 mount of non-audit work / Amount of audit work (%) 33,00 0,00 26,00

 C.1.33 Indicate whether the audit report on the previous year's annual accounts is qualified.
-If applicable, indicate the reasons given to the shareholders in the General Meeting by the Chairman of the Audit Committee to explain the content and scope of those qualifications. [ ] Yes [√ ] No
+If applicable, indicate the reasons given to the shareholders in the General Meeting by the Chairman of the Audit Committee to explain the content and scope of those qualifications.